-Hearing aids have been in the news recently as legislators are working to deregulate some hearing aid options and sell them over the counter.
+Hearing aids have been in the news recently.
+Legislators are working to deregulate some hearing aid options and sell them over the counter.
 Senators Elizabeth Warren and Charles Grassley believe that by making hearing aids for mild and moderate hearing loss available over the counter more people will choose to address their hearing loss.
-The problem is, “over the counter hearing aids” are already available in the form of Personal Sound Amplifiers and they’ve never been widely accepted either.
+The problem is, “over the counter hearing aids” are already available in the form of Personal Sound Amplifiers.
+However, they’ve never been widely accepted.

 Hearing aids are tiny computers programmed to fit your needs.
 The technology allows the computer to distinguish between sounds in a fraction of a second and decide what and how much to amplify depending on your needs.
-A personal sound amplifier simply amplifies all the sounds around you and cannot be adjusted to distinguish between background noise and voices.
+A personal sound amplifier simply amplifies all the sounds around you.
+It cannot be adjusted to distinguish between background noise and voices.

 In conclusion, we applaud the senators’ interest in making hearing aids more accessible however; simply making them available over the counter isn’t a new idea.
 More work will need to be done to ensure affordable and quality hearing aid options are readily available.